A Free Advocacy Tool

 Worth knowing before you go

 The phrase "the same workup you would order for a younger woman" is one of the most useful sentences you can carry into a doctor's office.
-It quietly checks for age bias without an argument.
+It checks for age bias without an argument.

 You are young and healthy.